ecletus/ecletus/README.md

-# aghape
+# ecletus
-The Aghape CLI package
+The Ecletus CLI package